MODEST INCREASE IN APRIL HOME SALES IN THE FRASER VALLEY TAKES LEAD FROM COOLER SPRING WEATHER

-New listings increased 7 per cent in March, to 2,986 but remain 12 per cent below the 10-year average.
-With a sales-to-active listings ratio of 23 per cent, overall market conditions remain in seller’s market territory.
+New listings helped bolster overall inventory, increasing 33 per cent in April, to 3,976.
+With a sales-to-active listings ratio of 20 per cent, overall market conditions are balanced.
 The market is considered balanced when the ratio is between 12 per cent and 20 per cent.

 MLS® HPI Benchmark Price Activity